 To plan the office effectively, your designer should have a thorough understanding of the aesthetic and functional requirements of your staff and client.

-You should have a well defined reception room.
-It is the first place that your client will envision and his first impressions can be the last impression about your business.
+You should have a well-defined reception room.
+It is the first place that your client will envision and his first impressions can be the last impression of your business.
 You can use the reception area to display your company's products or services with models or visuals.
 Choose paintings and accessories to reflect the company's taste and style.
-The receptionist should have clear view of the entrance to keep an eye of who's coming in and going out.
+The receptionist should have a clear view of the entrance to keep an eye on who's coming in and going out.

 Give your workers a quiet place to work.
-But you would also want to give them a fun and dynamic workspace where they can interact and share ideas with each other.
-Open place workspace, is believed to literally and figuratively take down walls between people.
+But you would also want to give them a fun and dynamic workspace where they can interact and share ideas.
+Open place workspace is believed to literally and figuratively take down walls between people.
 Bench-desking helps getting people together can create that team bond that you might be seeking.

 Ceilings and walls reflect light and sound, hence contributing significantly to the lighting and acoustic quality of the space.
 You can install suspended ceilings that are available in different materials.
-Acoustic tiles and panels are becoming standard, especially in open office.
-These are usually made of non- combustible substances that prevent sound waves from reflected back into the room.
-For your walls you can use stainless steel panels for protection.
+Acoustic tiles and panels are becoming standard, especially in an open office.
+These are usually made of non- combustible substances that prevent sound waves from reflected in the room.
+For your walls, you can use stainless steel panels for protection.

 Stuart is a renowned author.
-He has written many articles on interior and exterior decor.
-In this article he writes about how to design an office.
+He has written many articles on the interior and exterior decor.
+In this article, he writes about how to design an office.

 - Garden / Landscaping / Patio — 260